jmiramont/benchmarks-detection-denoising/README.md

 * For Denoising: The output must be a numpy array and have the same shape as the input (an array of shape `M`x`N`).
 * For Detection: The output must be an array of `M` boolean values.

 Following this, you have to add a file with your method in the folder `src/methods`.
-To make this easier, there is a file called `method_new.py` you can use as a template.
+To make this easier, [there is a file called `method_new.py` you can use as a template.](./new_method_example/method_new.py).

 Let us see how to use this file.
 In the first part of the file you can either import a function with your method, or implement everything in this file:

 ```python
 from methods.MethodTemplate import MethodTemplate